Skip to main content

 A sophisticated analysis of cortisol-induced metabolic damage requires an examination of its intricate crosstalk with other endocrine systems, particularly the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The chronic activation of the HPA axis does not occur in isolation.

-It exerts a powerful suppressive effect on the HPG axis, the system responsible for regulating reproductive function and the production of primary like testosterone and estrogen.
+It exerts a powerful suppressive effect on the HPG axis, the system responsible for regulating reproductive function and the production of primary sex hormones like testosterone and estrogen.
 This interaction creates a complex negative feedback loop where metabolic and hormonal dysregulation become deeply intertwined, accelerating the decline in overall physiological function.

 How Does Cortisol Suppress Gonadal Function?